Mullins-Lab/.github/profile/README.md

 ## Hi there 👋

-- Welcome to the Mullins Lab github! 🧬🪩
+- Welcome to the Mullins Lab Github Page! 🧬🪩
 - Check out our website to learn more about our research: [🖥️](https://labs.icahn.mssm.edu/mullinslab/)

 <!--